 Up next, we’ll explore some of the exciting, emerging treatments that are adding new options to the answer when you ask, "Is there any treatment for mesothelioma?"
 So, stay tuned!

-Immunotherapy is a type of treatment that boosts the body's natural defenses to fight the cancer.
+Immunotherapy is a type of treatment that boosts the body's natural defences to fight cancer.
 It uses substances made by the body or in a lab to improve or restore immune system function.
-Drugs like Keytruda and Opdivo are examples of immunotherapies being tested for mesothelioma.
+Drugs such as Keytruda and Opdivo are examples of immunotherapies being tested for mesothelioma.

-Gene therapy is a newer field that involves altering the genes inside your body's cells to stop disease.
-In the context of mesothelioma, scientists are experimenting with ways to turn off the genes that allow mesothelioma cells to grow and thrive.
+Gene therapy is a newer field that involves changing the genes inside your body's cells to stop the spread of the disease.
+In the context of mesothelioma, scientists are experimenting with ways to turn off the genes that allow mesothelioma cells to develop and thrive.

 TTF uses electric fields to disrupt the division and growth of cancer cells.
 The FDA recently approved a device called NovoTTF-100L specifically for mesothelioma treatment.
 Patients wear the device on their torso, where it delivers electric fields to the site of the tumor.

-Photodynamic therapy involves the use of a special drug, which is activated by a certain type of light.
+Photodynamic therapy involves the use of a special drug that is activated by a certain type of light.
 When the drug is activated, it generates oxygen that kills nearby mesothelioma cells.

 These emerging treatments offer hope and more options to patients asking, "Is there any treatment for mesothelioma?"
 As with all treatments, their effectiveness will depend on individual circumstances.
 In the next section, let's compare these current and emerging therapies to help you understand the full range of mesothelioma treatment options.
 Stay tuned!